Opening Times: 7.15am to 4.00pm, Monday to Friday

 Her hobbies are reading, travel, sailing and more reading.
 One of Donna’s favourite children’s writers is Morris Gleiitzman, author of Two Weeks with the Queen, Loyal Creatures, and many others.

-In her spare time, Rachel enjoys playing tabletop board games, hiking and of course reading.
-Two of her favourite books are Ender's Game by Orson Scott Card and Factfulness by Hans Rosling.
-She also loves reading books by Robert Munsch to children as they provide ample opportunity for drama and flair.
+In her spare time, Rachel enjoys playing tabletop board games, hiking and of course, reading.
+She loves reading picture books to children by adding drama and flair.
+One of her favourites is The Book With No Pictures by B.J.
+Novak.